All Episodes

 What in the hell inspired this?

-Alright, so I asked right before the commercial break, what the hell would inspire Major League Baseball to send investigators into the towns where umpires live and start asking neighbors.
+All right, so I asked right before the commercial break, what the hell would inspire Major League Baseball to send investigators into the towns where umpires live and start asking neighbors?

-I remembered there was a story out there some time ago about some some some uh statisticians, Daniel Hammermesh, you uh uh professor of economics University of Texas did a survey, did an actual study and concluded that umpires might be racists, that black umps favor black pitchers when it comes to calling balls and strikes, that white umps favor white pitchers when it calls comes to calling balls and strikes.
+And I remembered there was a story out there some time ago about some statisticians, Daniel Hammermesch, a professor of economics, University of Texas, did a survey, did an actual study and concluded that umpires might be racists, that black umps favor black pitchers when it comes to calling balls and strikes, that white umps favor white pitchers when it comes to calling balls and strikes.

 And the story written here by Kathy Rooney.

-So that okay, and then Major League Baseball stepped up background checks of its umpires last uh last August when that big cheating scandal uh hit the NBA, that ref, Tim Donahy for betting on games.
+So that, okay, and then Major League Baseball stepped up background checks of its umpires last August when that big cheating scandal hit the NBA, that ref Tim Donaghy, for betting on games.

-Uh but that still doesn't explain why in the world you're sending investigators in to ask people if your umps are members of the clan.
+But that still doesn't explain why in the world you're sending investigators in to ask people if your umps are members of the Klan.

-I mean, I I'm asking if they're members of any groups, but they're including the clan.
+I mean, I okay, they're asking if they're members of any groups, but they're including the Klan.

 Do they know something here?

-Oh, don't give me this cover all the basis stuff.
+Oh, don't div me this, cover all the basis stuff.

 You listen to the EIB network.